 Spending the night at the airport

 Those passengers who have a connection or initial departure flight in the early hours of the day will not have any inconvenience in spending the night at Frankfurt International Airport.
-Not only it stays open 24 hours a day, but there are also several services available throughout the night.
+Not only does it stay open 24 hours a day, but there are also several services available throughout the night.

 Where to rest: In Terminal 1, concourse B is open 24 hours a day (concourses A, C and Z usually close down), and in Terminal 2 the most suitable area is on the second level.
 In Terminal 1, most seats have metal armrests, so they are not the best places to rest.
-But in Arrivals Hall of Terminal 2 there are seats without armrests, which are ideal if you grab two or three.
+But in the Arrivals Hall of Terminal 2, there are seats without armrests, which are ideal if you grab two or three.
 Another option are the yoga rooms, available around the clock by gates C14-C16 and D1-D4.
 It is advisable to have a mask and earplugs, since the airport is quite lively at night and it is a bit noisy.
 If you have to sleep on the floor, have a blanket on hand, since it is usually cold.

 In the case of passengers in transit, which are already in the boarding area, besides the yoga rooms already mentioned, there are "Leisure Zones", relax areas with comfortable chairs, ideal for resting, close to gates A26, A50, B43 and D1-4.
 Passengers who get stuck at the airport for different reasons can ask for cots from an airport representative.

 NapCabs - In addition to the options mentioned above, Frankfurt airport has sleeping cabins in Terminal 1 transit area B. They can be found on level 3, next to the roof terrace.
 The minimum rental period is two hours during the day and 3 hours at night.
 During the day, 60 minutes cost €17.00, and at night the rate is €12.00.
 Bookings can be made in advance by credit card or Paypal.
 The cabins are accessible 24 hours a day all year round and have a bed, workstation and touch screen with access to videos and music, USB port and internet access.